 Greek islands and Mainland destinations by regions

 Use the filters to help you find your ideal vacation destination in Greece based on your preferences.

 Best islands & Mainland by category

 No idea where to go?
-See below at a glance at the best Greek islands & Mainland destinations to visit.
+See below at a glance at the best Greek islands & Mainland destinations to visit in Greece.

 Best for Island Hopping

 Santorini • Mykonos • Naxos • Paros • Ios • Milos • Crete

 Taking the Greek Ferries and visiting more than one island is an ideal option especially if your holiday lasts more than a week.
-Many islands are in close proximity with others or are connected by ferry on a daily basis with other ports.
+Many islands are in close proximity to others or are connected by ferry on a daily basis with other ports.
 Island hopping is very common among the islands of the Cyclades!

 Best destinations for first-timers

 Athens • Santorini • Mykonos • Paros • Naxos

 Athens, the capital of Greece is a large city located close to the sea, with very mild weather all year round.
-Its historical significance, the center’s archaeological sites, shops, museums, its upscale seaside neighborhoods, delicious restaurants and its proximity to the islands is what makes it ideal for first-timers.
+Its historical significance, the center’s archaeological sites, shops, museums, upscale seaside neighborhoods, delicious restaurants, and its proximity to the islands are what make it ideal for first-timers.

-Santorini is Greece's top tourist destination and ideal for first-timers.
+Santorini is Greece's top tourist destination and is ideal for first-timers.
 It offers some of the world's most dramatic sea views and lovely boutique hotels.

 Mykonos is considered by many as the Greek sister of Ibiza.
 It is a Cycladic destination with numerous beautiful beaches, a charming traditional town, a plethora of luxury hotels, and wild partying nightlife.

 Paros and Naxos are two islands in very close proximity, their location makes them sisters but their definitive characters are quite different from one another.
-Both flaunt shimmering sandy beaches, wonderful whitewashed villages and excellent accomodation options.
+Both flaunt shimmering sandy beaches, wonderful whitewashed villages, and excellent accommodation options.

-Lastly, Crete and Rhodes are two very different islands, but both are considered as perfect destinations for first-timers since they boast unparalleled seashores and picturesque villages.
-An additional important aspect is their very well organized tourist infrastructure.
+Lastly, Crete and Rhodes are two very different islands, but both are considered perfect destinations for first-timers since they boast unparalleled seashores and picturesque villages.
+An additional important aspect is their very well-organized tourist infrastructure.
 Both islands are large and wide, hosting buzzing international airports for the convenience of travellers from abroad that may fly there directly.

 Best islands for Beaches